my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Dette betyr at …* → This means that …

 - *Et eksempel på dette er …* → An example of this is …

+- Når det gjelder … → When it comes to …

 - *Det kan føre til at …* → It can lead to …